InZidiuZ/op-framework-issue-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 labels: bug
 ---

-**Reporter:**
+**Assurance:**
+Have you read through the rules from the `README.md` file in the root folder of this GitHub repository?

+**Player Identification:**
-Who is reporting this?
-Please include discord name and your steam profile.
+What is your steam profile?

 **Summary:**
-Write a short summary of what you're experiencing.
+Write a short summary of what you are experiencing.

 **Steps to Reproduce:**
-Include what steps that are needed in order to reproduce the issue.
+Include what steps that are needed in order to reproduce this issue.

 **Expected Results:**
 What are the expected results?